YvanDroid/live_chat_helper/README.md

 - [] Saving unique chats
 - [] Method for copying unique chats to clipboard
 - [] Better unique chat filtering (based on ignore patterns)
+- [] Build methods for packaging the application

 ## Installation
 To use this application, you will need the following libraries: